contaware/py-docs-notes/README.md

 ### Virtual environment

 It's possible to create an isolated Python installation with separate packages for a each of your projects.
-To do that, go to your project's directory and run the following commands:
+To do that, go to your project's directory and run the following commands.

 #### Linux/macOS